Purpose

 - Error — the build failed due to compilation or validation errors.

-- Cancel — the build has been cancelled.
+- Cancel — the build has been canceled.

 Only builds that reach the Success state can be used by the Executor.